Christ Church Cathedral | Map

 He has performed all over Europe as a solo performer as well as in ensembles including the Ricercar Consort, Le Concert Royal, Eloquentia, and others.
 He taught organ and harpsichord in the conservatoires of Perpignan, Toulouse and Montauban since 2001.
 He has taught organ in the Conservatoire of Strasbourg.
 He is the organist of Saessolsheim, Alsace, performing on an instrument built by Bernard Aubertin.
 Along with the local organ association, he has established an important musical life around this impressive organ with a programme of concerts, masterclasses and CDs.

 Francis Jacob has recorded CDs of 17th, 18th, and 19th century works on various Aubertin organs in France.
 His recording of the Clavierübung III of J. S. Bach on the organ in Saint-Louis-en-l’Isle in Paris was especially highly acclaimed by both audiences and the press.
 He maintains a lively interest in harpsichord and organ building, which he practices with Bernard Aubertin.

 Lucas Harris, theorbo

 Cappella Borealis was founded in 2015 as Vancouver’s own ensemble for early brass music.
-Consisting of Jeremy Berkman, Alex Fisher, Ellen Marple, and Nathan Wilkes, all performers of the early trombone (sackbut), Cappella Borealis explores a range of repertoire from the Renaissance and Baroque periods featuring early brass, often in combination with voices and other instruments.
-The ensemble has appeared with musica intima and in the Vancouver Bach Festival presented by Early Music Vancouver, musica intima, and in other venues.
+Consisting of Jeremy Berkman, Alex Fisher, Ellen Marple, and Nathan Wilkes, all performers on the early trombone (or “sackbut”), Cappella Borealis explores a range of repertoire from the Renaissance and Baroque periods featuring early brass, often in combination with voices and other instruments.
+The ensemble has appeared in various presentations by Early Music Vancouver, musica intima, and in other venues.